team-alya/kaluste-backend/README.md

 # kaluste-backend

 ⚠️ **WARNING: This documentation is outdated and corresponds to git TAG v1.0.
 The codebase has evolved significantly since this version.
-Please refer to the latest code for current implementation details.**
+Only section [Vision Pipeline](#vision-pipeline) and text after it is up to date.
+Please refer to the latest code for other implementation details.**

 Älyä-hankkeessa KalusteArvio-projektin palvelin ja tekoälyliittymät